deadlyvipers/dojo_rules/introduction.md

 My name is Michael Alves.
 I'm from Zion
-My favorite Path is about JavaScript
+My favorite Path is about
+*JavaScript
+*Git